 - Looking at the interventions required during the current Covid-19 outbreak, the Central Government has been given a concurrent role with the State Governments to take any measures that may be needed to prevent the outbreak of an epidemic or the spread thereof.
 In addition, the scope of inspection of vessels arriving or leaving the country has been enlarged to include road, rail, sea and air vessels.

 - Presumption of Guilt in Grievous Hurt Cases

-- Generally, in criminal law, the burden of proof is on the prosecution to prove beyond reasonable doubt that a person has committed a criminal offence.
+- Generally, in criminal law, the burden of proof is on the prosecution to prove beyond a reasonable doubt that a person has committed a criminal offence.

-- By reversing this burden of proof, the ordinance will require those tried in grievous hurt cases to prove, beyond reasonable doubt, that they did not commit the offence, or did not have the required mental state to do it.
+- By reversing this burden of proof, the ordinance will require those tried in grievous hurt cases to prove, beyond a reasonable doubt, that they did not commit the offence, or did not have the required mental state to do it.

 - One argument can be will after the vulnerable and marginalized.

 - The health workforce is our frontline soldiers in battling the spread of Covid-19.
 They put their own lives at risk in order to ensure the safety of others.

 - It is hoped that this Ordinance will have the impact of infusing confidence in the community of healthcare service personnel so that they can continue to contribute to serving mankind through their noble professions in the extremely difficult circumstances being witnessed during the current Covid-19 outbreak.